Prime Minister from 6 July 1945 to 13 July 1945

 Forde resigned from state parliament in 1922 to contest the federal seat of Capricornia, which he won and held continually for the next 24 years, until he was defeated in the 1946 general elections.

-He was Assistant Minister for Trade and Customs from 1929 to 1931, and the Minister for Customs in 1931 in James Scullin's Labor government.
-He was deputy leader of the parliamentary Labor Party from 1932 to 1946 and Deputy Leader of the Opposition from 1932 to 1941.
+He was Assistant Minister for Trade and Customs 1929–1931, and the Minister for Customs in 1931 in James Scullin's Labor government.
+He was deputy leader of the parliamentary Labor Part 1932–1946 and Deputy Leader of the Opposition 1932–1941.

-Forde was a member of the war council from 1940 to 1945; Minister for the Army and Deputy Prime Minister from 1941 to 1946 in both the Curtin and Chifley governments; and Minister for Defence from August-November 1946.
+Forde was a member of the War Council 1940–1945; Minister for the Army and Deputy Prime Minister 1941–1946 in both the Curtin and Chifley governments; and Minister for Defence from August–November 1946.

 He led an Australian delegation to the United Nations Conference in San Francisco in April 1945.

 As Deputy Prime Minister, Forde took over as Prime Minister on Curtin's death.
 He held the position for eight days, 6–13 July 1945, in a caretaker capacity, until the federal parliamentary Labor Party elected JB Chifley instead.

 As Deputy Leader of the party, Forde was bypassed twice for the leadership, in 1934 and 1945, when Curtin and Chifley respectively became the leaders.
 Despite these disappointments, he served both leaders with great loyalty and strongly supported them and their policies.

 Forde was appointed High Commissioner to Canada in 1946 and held the position until 1953 under both the Chifley Labor and the Menzies Liberal-Country Party coalition governments.